 Residents Maintain Autonomy

-This is a measure of the percentage of long-term residents that required increased assistance with activities of daily living over time.
-Activities of daily living include activities such as dressing and continence.
+This tells you the percentage of patients who required additional assistance with activities of daily living over time.

 Ability to Keep Residents Mobile